tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Update the registration procedure to include:

 ~~~
-    Setting a value to "Y" or "D" in the "Recommended" column requires
+    Setting a value to "Y" or "D" or transitioning the value from "Y" or "D"  in the "Recommended" column requires
     IETF Standards Action [RFC8126] or IESG Approval.
 ~~~